Chiang Fang-liang

-Faina Chiang Fang-liang (蔣方良 (Jiǎng Fāngliáng); born Faina Ipatyevna Vakhreva; Фаина Ипатьевна Вахрева; Фаіна Іпацьеўна Вахрава; 15 May 1916 - 15 December 2004) was the First Lady of the Republic of China on Taiwan from 1978 to 1988 as the wife of President Chiang Ching-kuo.
+Faina Chiang Fang-liang, born Faina Ipatyevna Vakhreva (Note: Фаина Ипатьевна Вахрева; Фаіна Іпацьеўна Вахрава.)
+(15 May 1916 - 15 December 2004), was the First Lady of the Republic of China on Taiwan from 1978 to 1988 as the wife of President Chiang Ching-kuo.

 Early life

+Faina Ipatyevna Vakhreva was born on 15 May 1916 in Gavrilov-Yam, situated near Yaroslavl in Russia.
+Her father, Ipaty, was an ethnic Belarusian who had moved to central Russia from Orsha in present-day Belarus, according to several sources.
+After moving, he changed his surname to make it sound Russian.
+Faina's father and mother worked in a linen spinning mill.

-On 15 May 1916, Faina was born near Orsha, then part of the Russian Empire (now in Belarus).
-Faina was orphaned at a young age and raised by her older sister Anna.
+Faina was orphaned at a young age and raised by her older sister, Anna.
+As Faina's sister was 17 years older than her, Anna became known as her "sister-mother".

 Career

-At age 16, as a member of the Soviet Union's Communist Youth League, Faina worked at the Ural Heavy Machinery Plant in Sverdlovsk, Russian SFSR, where she met Chiang Ching-kuo, her supervisor.
+At age 16, as a member of the Soviet Union's Communist Youth League, Faina worked at the Ural Heavy Machinery Plant in Sverdlovsk, Russia, where she met Chiang Ching-kuo, her supervisor.
 On 15 March 1935, aged 18, Faina married him.

-Move to Taiwan
+Move to China

 In December 1936, Joseph Stalin granted Chiang's return to China.
 After the couple was received by Chiang Kai-shek and his wife Soong Mei-ling in Hangzhou, they traveled to the Chiang home in Xikou, Zhejiang, where they held a second marriage ceremony.
 Fang-liang stayed behind to live with Chiang Ching-kuo's mother, Mao Fumei.
 She was assigned a tutor to learn Mandarin Chinese, but she learned the local Ningbo dialect of Wu Chinese instead.
 She reportedly got along well with Mao Fumei and did her own housework.

-As First lady
+As first lady

-When Chiang Ching-kuo became President, Fang-liang rarely performed the traditional roles of First Lady, partly due to her lack of formal education; her husband also encouraged her not to get into politics.
+When Chiang Ching-kuo became president, Fang-liang rarely performed the traditional roles of first lady, partly due to her lack of formal education; her husband also encouraged her not to get into politics.
 She occasionally taught Russian to Kuomintang cadets.
 She largely stayed out of the public spotlight, and little was ever known of her in an anti-communist atmosphere in the government.
-She never returned to Russia, and traveled abroad only three times in the last 50 years of her life, all to visit her children and their families.
+She never returned to Russia and travelled abroad only three times in the last 50 years of her life, all to visit her children and their families.
 In 1992, she received a visit from a Belarusian delegation.